Vietnamese to English Translation Services

-Vietnamese to English translation services and English to Vietnamese document translations are often required by law firms and corporation.
-Close to 80 million people speak the Vietnamese language in Vietnam, and millions more speak it throughout Southeast Asia.
+Needing a Vietnamese to English interpreter in Hanoi, Vietnam, or an English to Vietnamese interpreter for an on-site deposition in Denver, Colorado, USA, or a Vietnamese deposition interpreter for a Zoom deposition?
+Vietnamese to English translation services and English to Vietnamese document translations are often required by law firms and corporation, along with other languages of Southeast Asia, such as Burmese (Myanmar), Thai, Lao, and Khmer (Cambodian).
+Close to 80 million people speak the Vietnamese language in Vietnam, and millions more speak it throughout Asia.
 However, Vietnamese is in an entirely different classification from its Southeastern Asian language counterparts.

 Many Vietnamese words come from Chinese.
 However, it uses a Roman alphabet, instead of Chinese-type characters.
 Plus, Vietnamese has its own unique twist– thanks to the years that the French spent ruling the area back in the 1800’s.
 Vietnamese has a few regional dialects, but none are very different from each other.
 Instead, the biggest difference is in the accents.
 Much like in the U.S., people from the northern part of Vietnam have a different accent than their southern counterparts.
 Luckily, though, that won’t affect your Vietnamese document translations!